notDroid/MIT-6.5840/src/mr/README.md

     * Take an id from the set.

 2. Send task info:
-    * Send intermediate file locations collected so far.
+    * Send ids of map tasks completed so far.

 3. Execute reduce task:
     * Start reduce server, fetch intermediate files from worker server, wait for more locations from coordinator.
-    * Keep a read set, if fetch is successful add to read set, otherwise report worker to coordinator.
+       * We don't want to wait indefinetly, add a timeout period.
     * Once all intermediate data is read, sort the data by key, assume partition fits in memory (do not external sort).
-    * Execute reduce function for each unique key in memory, write output to local disk.
+    * Execute reduce function for each unique key in memory.
     * Report completed reduce task to coordinator.

 ## Fault Tolerance